 Obviously, for this series to be successful I need your help.
 Please share with others about this series.
 I’m just preaching to the choir if regular blog readers catch on to this series.
 Tell your friends about this series by word of mouth.
 Help them create a twitter account or have a feedly RSS reader account.
 And yes!
 Retweet.
 Like.
 Subscribe.
 Share.
 Help others discover this digital treasure trove of bloggers who serve the Church via this medium.

 These interviews will post each Thursday during the coming weeks.
 We’ve already got an excellent lineup of bloggers who are participating in the series.
-Below is the current schedule, which we will be updating as the queue of bloggers develops.
+Below is the past schedule.

 Discovering Christian Bloggers Interview Schedule: